Skip to main content.

 Biking

 Bike riding has a long tradition at Bard, and there are resources available for those interested in using bicycle transport.
-The Bike Co-op is a free resource for the Bard community’s bike-related needs.
-The Co-op is a community of bike enthusiasts who work together to fix bike problems.
-Check out our Facebook page.
+The Bike Co-op is a student club and a free resource for the Bard community’s bike-related needs, open during the academic year.
+Please find the latest info at the Bard Student Clubs site.

 • Abandoned bikes are raffled off each year and redistributed by lottery.
 Watch your email for a chance to enter the lottery.
 You must be present on campus in order to participate.